Skip to Content

 Norway has several fruit-growing districts, which are as follows:

-• Hardangerfjord region.
-This region located in Fjord Norway contributes up to 40% of Norway’s annual fruit production.
+- Hardangerfjord region.
+This region located in Fjord Norway contributes up to 40% of Norway’s annual fruits in Norway production.

-• Valldal, Fjord Norway.
-Valldal is renowned for its juicy and succulent strawberries, thanks to Norway’s midnight sun, exposing them to 24-hours sunlight.
+- Valldal, Fjord Norway.
+If you are looking for strawberry jobs, you should go to Valldal, which is renowned for its juicy and succulent strawberries, thanks to Norway’s midnight sun, exposing them to 24-hour sunlight.

 How Much Is The Salary Of A Fruit Picker In Norway?